fluentsinc/art-experiments/README.md

 ### **2.** If there is a "enter into master.md" line somewhere in the experiments, enter that something into "master.md" inside the survivalist repo keeping the directory structure.

-### **3.** If there is a "create a project" line somewhere in the experiments, create a project inside the survivalist repo keeping the directory structure.
+### **3.** If there is a "shadow the below gif" line somewhere in the experiments, create a project inside the survivalist repo keeping the directory structure.
+The appropriate directory should contain a project where you played around with the concepts in the gif image.